Showcase fresh or frozen fruit in a delicious, easy dessert!

 While I am inordinately fond of fruit crisps and keep a bag of homemade prepared oat-butter-sugar topping in my freezer year round, I recently decided to make my very first cobbler and it was a delicious success.
 I opted to go Southern-style (batter on the bottom) rather than Northern (batter on top of fruit) and loved not only the flavour of this dish but also its beautiful appearance.
 I am looking forward to trying other fruit combinations such as apple-cranberry or solo fruits such as raspberries, cherries or plums.
 This is a great dessert to make with gluten-free flour; it’s also ideal for vegetarians or vegans as it does not contain eggs and non-dairy versions of butter and milk may be used.
 I found that the cobbler was best enjoyed within a few hours of baking, however the next morning, the leftovers still tasted pretty fabulous.
 Note that you can use fresh or frozen fruit; if using frozen, do not thaw before adding to the dish.

-- 1 teaspoon (5 mL) ground cardamom or cinnamon, divided
+- 1 teaspoon (3 g) ground cardamom or cinnamon, divided

 - 3/4 cup (180 mL) milk (dairy or non-dairy)